 - Call to Agriculture: Every Utopian learns how to farm as part of their duty rotation, and those who like it and are suited to it can do it all year.

-- Dirty Communists: Utopia sounds a lot like a communist paradise.
+- Does This Remind You of Anything?: Utopia sounds a lot like a communist paradise.
 Nobody owns anything, people live together in communes, everyone takes what they need from warehouses when they need it, the state provides free hospitals, everyone has a job and works when they want (provided it meets a minimum of six hours a day), and generally everyone is happy with their lives.

-- Ethical Hedonism: The general Utopian political philosophy.
+- For Happiness: The general Utopian political philosophy.
 Everyone works, everyone lives in the same sort of houses and wears the same clothes, eats the same food, etc. because it makes a comparatively high standard of living for everyone.

 - Framing Device: Ostensibly the main part of the book (describing Utopia and some other islands) is just More's transcription of what Raphael said.
 More even includes a couple of letters — one to Giles asking him to check the accuracy and one from Giles saying he thinks it's correct.